minprog/uva-prog-ink/30 Reference/10 Installing/10 Getting Started.md

-# Getting started: Python and IDLE

-This handout will cover how to set up Python and introduce you to IDLE, the Python development environment we will be using throughout this course.
+Here, we will cover how to set up Python and introduce you to IDLE, the Python development environment we will be using throughout this course.

 ## Setting up Python on Windows

-Python should be set up correctly on the Windows machines.
-Find "Python 2.7" in the Start menu.
-This should start up the Python development environment named *IDLE*.
+Python should be set up correctly on the faculty Windows machines.
+Find "Python (x,y)" in the Start menu and choose to start **IDLE**.
+This should start up the Python development environment.

 ## On your own machine